DFHack/dfhack/docs/guides/examples-guide.rst

 - Sets up `autofarm` to grow 30 units of every crop, except for pig tails, which is set to 150 units to support the textile industry.
 - Sets up `seedwatch` to keep 30 of every type of seed.
-- Configures `prioritize` to automatically boost the priority of important tasks that could otherwise get ignored in busy forts, like storing items in vehicles, pulling levers, and removing constructions.
+- Configures `prioritize` to automatically boost the priority of important and time-sensitive tasks that could otherwise get ignored in busy forts, like hauling food, tanning hides, storing items in vehicles, pulling levers, and removing constructions.
 - Optimizes `autobutcher` settings for raising geese, alpacas, sheep, llamas, and pigs.
 Adds sensible defaults for all other animals, including dogs and cats.
 There are instructions in the file for customizing the settings for